 James received a B.A. from the University of South Florida in Religious Studies, an M.A. from Appalachian State University in College Student Development and an Ed.D from UNC Greensboro in Educational Leadership & Cultural Foundations, a program dedicated to social justice foundations.
 He has served as a Co-Chair of the Men and Masculinities Knowledge community of NASPA and is actively involved in both NASPA and ASCA.
 He is co-author of the chapter on Ethics and Decision Making in the 2nd edition of "Student Conduct Practice: The Complete Guide for Student Affairs Professionals".
 He also served as a Gehring Faculty Member for new Student Conduct Practitioners in 2020.

 Pam Malyk- (2021 Assistant Chair & 2022 Chair) is the Assistant Dean of Students and Director of Student Conduct and Conflict Resolution (SCCR) at the University of Florida where her responsibilities include overseeing the student conduct and honor code processes and supervision of the SCCR team.
 In addition, Pam serves on the University’s Behavior Consultation Team and Emergency Operation Team, and has responsibilities in crisis response, policy development, and training.
-She earned both her Master’s degree and Bachelor’s degree from the University of Connecticut, and will begin a the PhD in Higher Education at the University of Florida in the fall.
-Pam has worked in Higher Education for 17 years in a number of roles related to student conduct and housing in the Northeast and Florida.
-Pam currently sits on the ASCA Board of Directors as Secretary and has served the Association as Parliamentarian on the Board of Directors, Conference Chair for the ASCA 2018 30th Annual Conference, and various volunteer roles within the conference committee.
+She earned both her Master’s degree and Bachelor’s degree from the University of Connecticut, and is currently working on a PhD in Higher Education at the University of Florida.
+Pam has worked professionally in Higher Education for 18 years in a number of roles related to student conduct and housing in the Northeast and Florida.
+Pam has been a member of the ASCA Board of Directors as Secretary and Parliamentarian, served as Conference Chair for the ASCA 2018 30th Annual Conference, and spent several years in various volunteer roles within the ASCA conference committee.
+Most recently, Pam is one of the authors of ASCA’s Knowledge and Skills project.

 Ali Martin Scoufield (Faculty Fellow, Mid-Level/Aspiring Directors) is the Associate Dean of Students, Community Standards and Advocacy at Cleveland State University overseeing CARE Management, Community Standards, and the Lift Up Vikes! food pantry and resource center.
 Ali has worked in higher education for over fifteen years in various functional areas including civic engagement, residence life, community standards, Title IX, and equity.
 Ali holds a BA in History from Western New England University, a MS in College Student Personnel from Miami University, and a MLS in Human Rights and Social Justice from Southern Methodist University.
 When not working, Ali enjoys reading sci-fi and fantasy books, traveling, cheering for her Philadelphia Eagles (Fly – Eagles – Fly) and volunteering as a troop leader with Girl Scouts.